phiathao/to-do-app/README.md

 Be sure to create a new database through Postico.
 Use the name `to-do-app`.
 You will need to use this name in your database connection configuration on your server.

+Copy the code inside weekend-to-do-app.sql and run it inside postico to set up some of the database
 ### Database Structure

 Please include a `database.sql` text file in your repo that includes all of your `CREATE TABLE` queries.
 This is so we can re-create your database while testing your app.